By Ramzy Baroud

 If he goes through with this, he is likely to unleash an episode of chaos in an already volatile region.

-The move, which is now reportedly in the 'beginning stages', is not a mere symbolic one, as some naively reported in western mainstream media.
+'beginning stages', is not a mere symbolic one, as some naively reported in western mainstream media.

 True, American foreign policy has been centered mostly on military power, rarely historical fact.